What They Don’t Tell You About Content Messaging

 Website Metrics

-Start by tracking the number of unique visitors and their time on your site.
-Increased visitors and the more time they spend on your site means your messages are attracting and engaging.
+Start by tracking the number of unique visitors and the time they spend on the site.
+The increased number of visitors and the time they spend on the site indicate that the messages are attracting and engaging.

 Also, check the bounce rate and conversion rates.
-If you notice a high bounce or low conversion rate, your content might not be compelling.
+If there’s a high bounce or low conversion rate, the content might not be compelling.

 Social Media Engagement